jese11/HCP-wiki-public/PublicData/How to Access Data on ConnectomeDB.md

 2. Choose the Processing Level:
 	1. unprocessed,
 	2. preprocessed (includes channel-level processed MEG),
-	3. Analysis (tfMRI only), or
+	3. Analysis (tfMRI and bedpostX diffusion only), or
 	4. Source-level processed (MEG only)
-3. Choose the Package Type (for Preprocessed data only):
-	1. MSM-Sulc + MSM-All, or
-	2. S500 to S900 Extension Only (MR Only)

 To make selections for download, click the “**add to queue**” icon to the left of each dataset package.